-- 31 Misson Mill is on the western edge of the village located off Newington Road.
+- 30 Misson Mill is on the western edge of the village located off Newington Road.
 A Mill operated on the site prior to World War 2 initially for crop drying with ancillary businesses also on the site.
-The Nottinghamshire Crop Dryers closed in the mid 1970's and it has been in current ownership since 1989. - This site continues to provide some local employment opportunities with the main uses being light industry, some manufacturing and storage.
+The Nottinghamshire Crop Dryers closed in the mid 1970's and it hashad been in current ownership since 1989 with a recent change of ownership to Misson Mill Ltd. - This site continues to provide some local employment opportunities with the main uses being light industry, some manufacturing and storage.
 There are approximately 720,000 Sq. ft. of industrial units ranging from 650 Sq. ft. to 32,000 Sq. ft.
 The condition of the buildings is generally poor and with a number of units not being exploited to the full potential for employment uses.